mcarvin8/sf-decomposer/README.md

 - `sf decomposer decompose`
 - `sf decomposer recompose`

-Both commands need to be ran somewhere inside your Salesforce DX git repository (root folder is preferred).
-This plugin will read the `sfdx-project.json` file and it will process all package directories listed in the file.
+Both commands need to be run somewhere inside your Salesforce DX git repository (root folder is preferred).
+This plugin will read the `sfdx-project.json` file and process all package directories listed in the file.

 ## `sf decomposer decompose`

 Decomposes the original metadata files into smaller files for version control.
-Excluding custom labels, the smaller files will be placed into new sub-directories:
+Except for custom labels, the smaller files will be placed into new sub-directories:

 <img src="https://raw.githubusercontent.com/mcarvin8/sf-decomposer/main/.github/images/decomposed-perm-set.png">

 <br>

-Custom Labels will be decomposed directly in the root labels folder:
+Custom labels will be decomposed directly in the root labels folder:

 <img src="https://raw.githubusercontent.com/mcarvin8/sf-decomposer/main/.github/images/decomposed-labels.png">